 The dumping of the ANWR and OCS provisions is “deeply disappointing,” said David Parker, president of the American Gas Association (AGA), which represents gas utilities.
 ‘The issue is not whether natural gas production harms the environment…The real issue is whether Congress cares about people, or about posturing.
 It’s past time to act.”

-Before winter ends, Parker called on House leaders to schedule a stand-alone vote to expand access to the OCS.
-In the meantime, the AGA urged President Bush to immediately open unavailable areas of the gas-rich Lease 181 in the eastern Gulf of Mexico to leasing (see related story).
+Before winter ends, Parker called on House leaders to schedule a stand-alone vote to expand access to the Outer Continental Shelf.
+In the meantime, the AGA urged President Bush to immediately open currently unavailable areas of the gas-rich Lease 181 in the eastern Gulf of Mexico to leasing (see related story).

-OCS and ANWR development, which was originally proposed by the House Resources Committee to increase federal revenues, gained significant momentum following Hurricanes Katrina and Rita, which damaged energy infrastructure and caused vast amounts of oil and natural gas production to be shut in in the Gulf of Mexico.
+OCS and ANWR development, which was proposed by the House Resources Committee to increase federal revenues, gained significant momentum following Hurricanes Katrina and Rita, which shut in oil and natural gas production in the Gulf of Mexico.

-The Senate earlier this month approved development of a small portion of the coastal plain of ANWR as part of its deficit-reduction package, which leaves open the possibility that ANWR could be included in the final report that emerges from the House-Senate conference on the bill (see NGI, Nov.
-7).
+The Senate last week approved development of a small portion of the coastal plain of ANWR as part of its deficit-reduction package, which leaves open the possibility that ANWR could be included in the final report that emerges from the House-Senate conference on the bill.